Amos Oz: Biography

-Amos Klausner (later Oz) was born in 1939 in Jerusalem, Mandatory Palestine, where he grew up at No. 18 Amos Street in the Kerem Avraham neighborhood.
+Amos Klausner (later Oz) was born in 1939 in Jerusalem, Mandatory Palestine, where he grew up at No. 18 Amos Street in the impoverished Kerem Avraham neighborhood.
 He was the only child of Fania (Mussman) and Yehuda Arieh Klausner, immigrants to Mandatory Palestine who had met while studying at the Hebrew University of Jerusalem.
 His father's family was from Lithuania, where they had been farmers, raising cattle and vegetables near Vilnius.
 His father studied history and literature in Vilnius (then part of Poland), and hoped to become a professor of comparative literature, but never gained headway in the academic world.
 He worked most of his life as a librarian at the Jewish National and University Library.
 Oz's mother grew up in Rivne (then part of Poland, now Ukraine).
 She was a highly sensitive and cultured daughter of a wealthy mill owner and his wife, and attended Charles University in Prague, where she studied history and philosophy.
 She had to abandon her studies when her father's business collapsed during the Great Depression.

 Oz's parents were multilingual (his father claimed he could read in 16 or 17 languages, while his mother spoke four or five languages, but could read in seven or eight) but neither was comfortable speaking in Hebrew, which was adopted as the official language of Israel.
 They spoke with each other in Russian or Polish, but the only language they allowed Oz to learn was Hebrew.